hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

 # Development
 If you wish to run the forecast tools individually and locally for development purposes, you can do so by following the instructions in the file doc/development.md.

+## Collaboration
+Input from users is welcome.
+Please use the GitHub issue tracker to report bugs or suggest improvements.
+If you would like to contribute to the code, please fork the repository and submit a pull request.
+We will review the pull request and merge it if it fits the scope of the project.
+Please note that this is an open source project released under the MIT license, under which all contrubutions fall.
+Contributors are expected to adhere to the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/).